 public int TotalSegmentCount

 Gets the total number of segments in this digit.
 Segment count depends on display type (7/14/16 segments).
-If decimal point is enabled, it will add one more segment.
+If decimal point or apostrophe are enabled, they will add one more segment each.
 If this digit is colon, there's just two segments.

 public void Clear ()